AICorpGlobal/AICorpGlobal/README.md

 # AICorpGlobal

-[Principles for Life](./IdeologyAndPrinciples/readme.md) And Leaders Discover and Lead.
+[Principles for Life](./IdeologyAndPrinciples/readme.md) And Leaders Lead and Discover.

 ## Key Ideas at Work